jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 Crack comes before food if you only have 5 dollars from the car you stole and sold.
 Even if you haven’t eaten in days.

 I've got a collection of quotes, many of which highlight this incredible power of crackheads.
-Check out this [collection of crackhead quotes here.](/crackhead-head-quotes/)
+Check out this [collection of crackhead quotes here.](https://edlatimore.com/crackhead-head-quotes/){: target="_blank" rel="noopener"}

 ## 5\.
 The biggest problem with illegal drugs is the violence between suppliers, not between buyers